 Kabilan made a microscope using a mobile phone and lens of laser light.
 He placed the object on the lense and it shows the enlarged image of it in the mobile.
 He made this microscope, because when he was using a microscope the light hurt him.
 So he wanted to make a microscope which does’t hurt.
 He tested the microscope by seeing the microscopic view of leaves and insects.

 5.Punidhavel (Class IX)

 Punidhavel made a piano using resistors, basar and battery.
-He made the sa re ga ma tune in his project.
+He made his connections in a breadboard.
+He used resistors and buzzors to make sound.
+After completing the project he made the sa re ga ma tune.

 6.Suriya (Class IX)

 Vignesh chose the topic frequency.
 The materials which Vignesh used are ocilloscope, microphone and 341 tuning fork.
 He measured the frequency of tuning fork with the help of microphone and oscilloscope.
 By using this we can also measure the heart beat frequency.

 He made an inverter using Arduino.
 The materials he used are Arduino, Breadboard, voltage regulator, resistor(10 k ohm), 9V battery, transformer, wires and laptop.
 He made a program to blink the Led at 50Hz.
 Then he dumped the program in the Arduino.
 He connected it to a CRO and saw the square waveform.
 Then he connected the remaining circuits on the breadboard.
 He used the voltage source from which nine volt DC input is fed to the transformer.
 The output of the transformer is 230 volt AC.
 After that he connected a 5 Watts bulb to the ouput.
 Eventually the bulb glowed.